Array methods cheatsheet

 // newArr2 = [1, 2, 3, 4, 5, 6, 7]

-at index pos
+splice(pos, count, ...items) at index

-elements and inserts items
+elements and insertsitems

 arr.splice(1, 2, "b", "c");